n-roz/14-monster-blog/README.md

 Set up the template engine.
 You’ll install Handlebars and configure Express to use it as its template engine.
 Create the homepage template.
 You’ll create a Handlebars template for the homepage, populated with dummy data.
 Populate the template with Sequelize data.
 You’ll use a previously defined Sequelize query to populate the homepage with real data.
+Create a login page.
+Both login and sign-up sections will display at once.
+Add front-end logic to forms.
+We will add fetch requests to post to the server when a user logs in.
+Create a session on the back end.
+We will keep track of users' sessions so that we can associate them with posts.
+Add logic to destroy the session.
+The user will also be redirected upon logout.

 ## User Story
 ```